 Some liquid fuel stoves are rated for multi-fuels.
 These can run on kerosene, unleaded gas, diesel, or white gas.
 Each of these fuels comes with its own problems and increased maintenance is a strong possibility.
 Some of these fuels are extremely easy to come by and may make getting ready for camping easier.

-Due to these factors we recommend, the liquid fuel stove for more seasoned campers and hikers.
+Due to these factors, we recommend the liquid fuel stove for more seasoned campers and hikers.
 We also recommend these for large groups because you may need more fuel to accommodate a larger group and having an inexpensive fuel may make it more economical.

 Backpacking Stove: Alternative Fuel

 There are three primary alternative fuel-type stoves.
 These are Wood Burning, denatured alcohol, and solid tab.
 Wood-burning stoves offer an interesting alternative because you would not need to carry any fuel with you.
 It can easily combust any dry material like twigs and leaves that you find out in the woods.
 Some of the wood-burning models even feature electricity generation for small devices or even to charge a cell phone (as shown above).
-This is another added benefit for the unlikely event that you become lost.
+This is another added benefit in the unlikely event that you become lost.
 Now, these sound like some fantastic upsides, but there are some drawbacks to a wood-burning stove.
 Most of these models are large, heavy, and finding dry material to burn in a rainstorm can be difficult.
 We recommend a Wood Burning model for a moderate level of experience.
 However, a novice may be able to pick up on its use quickly with practice.

 The other two alternative fuels, denatured alcohol and solid tab, are great options for experienced backpackers who need a very light option.
 The drawbacks are that they do not burn as hot and take time and fuel to get food to temperature.
 A benefit is that they have a limited number of parts that could cause issues.
 This makes them great for long-term storage in a backup or emergency kit.
 These stoves may not be for beginners because of their low efficiency and high cost.
 Some of the other options provide better value for the money for those just starting out.